Faateh-personal/intrusion-detection-system/README.md

 ```bash
 python src/main.py
 ```
+Note: On Windows, you may need to run the command prompt as an administrator to allow packet sniffing.

 ## Testing
 - Sample network traffic data can be placed in the `data/test_data/` directory for testing the anomaly detection and alerting functionality.

 ## Contributing
 Contributions to the project are welcome.
 Please follow the standard GitHub workflow for submitting pull requests.

 ## Acknowledgments
 - [Scapy](https://scapy.net/) for packet sniffing and manipulation